mnicholl/superbol/superbol/README.md

        (user determines order of polynomial interactively)
     - Extrapolation: using polynomials or assuming constant colour with respect to reference filter.
         Large extrapolations = large uncertainties!
-    - Save interpolated light curves for reproducability!
+    - Save interpolated light curves for reproducability
- - Fit blackbodies to SED at each epoch (most SNe can be reasonably approximated by blackbody above ~3000 A).
+ - Fit blackbodies to SED at each epoch (most SNe can be reasonably approximated by blackbody above ~3000 Angstroms).
 In UV, user can choose to:
     - fit SED over all wavelengths with single blackbody
     - fit separate blackbodies to optical and UV (if UV data exist).
         Optical fit gives better temperature estimate than single BB.